iepster/azure-quickstart-templates/ec-deployment/Readme.md

-# Creates Remote Desktop Session Collection deployment
+# Creates Ericom Connect deployment

 This template deploys the following resources: